nejckorasa/file-uploader/README.md

 # What is it

-##### Spring boot service (built in Kotlin and on Spring Boot 2.0) used to upload files using HTTP multipart requests
+Service used to upload files using HTTP REST multipart requests.
+It supports automatic file deletion after customizable file age.

 ## Backup storage